 Rabies quarantine in the United Kingdom for dogs, cats and ferrets and other animals that are susceptible to rabies.

-Rabies quarantine in the United Kingdom is for dogs, cats and ferrets and other rabies susceptible animals that do not qualify for entry into the UK under the EU pet movement rules.
+Rabies quarantine in the United Kingdom is for dogs, cats and ferrets that do not qualify for entry into the UK under the EU pet movement rules.

 Pet mammals that do not qualify for entry into the UK may not be imported unless an import licence has been issued in advance.
 The import licence requires your pet to be detained, at your expense, at an approved quarantine premises until it has met the entry requirements.
 However it can be released at any time for immediate re-export.